Agriculture & Farming

 Work through these questions to identify your best starting point:

-If YES: Countryside Stewardship Higher Tier is your main option (by invitation), or wait for 2026 Capital Grants round.
-If NO: You can wait for SFI to reopen (June 2026 for small farms/those without ELM agreements, September 2026 for all).
+If YES: Countryside Stewardship Higher Tier is your main option (by invitation), or the Capital Grants 2026 round opening July 2026.
+If NO: You can wait for SFI to reopen (30 June 2026 for small farms and/or those without ELM revenue agreements, September 2026 for all).

 If YES: Countryside Stewardship Higher Tier is likely required.
 Contact Natural England for pre-application advice.
 SFI actions are generally not appropriate for designated sites.
 If NO: You have more flexibility - consider both SFI (when it reopens) and CS Higher Tier.